 Nebraska-Alcohol Taxes

 Beer

 Control system for beer?
 No

 Specific excise tax per gallon for 5% alcohol beer \$0.31

 Ad valorem excise tax (for on-premises sales) on

 total receipts for 5% alcohol beer

 Wholesale tax rate (if applicable)

 Retail tax rate (if applicable)

 If retail tax rate applies, is there an exemption No

 from general sales tax?

 General sales tax rate Not relevant

 Sales tax adjusted retail tax rate (the retail tax Not relevant

 minus the general sales tax, where there is an

 exemption from the general sales tax)

 Ad valorem excise tax (for off-premises sales) on

 total receipts for 5% alcohol beer

 Wholesale tax rate (if applicable)

 Retail tax rate (if applicable)

 If retail tax rate applies, is there an exemption No

 from general sales tax?

 General sales tax rate Not relevant

 Sales tax adjusted retail tax rate (the retail tax Not relevant

 minus the general sales tax, where there is an

 exemption from the general sales tax)

-Additional towards 2.2.
-CO/ alach all book if

 Additional taxes for 3.2 - 6% alcohol beer if

 applicable

+Wine

-Wine Control system for wine?
+Control system for wine?
 No

-Control system for wine?
-No contraction of the contractio

 Specific excise tax per gallon for 12% alcohol \$0.95

-Wine Ad valorem excise tay (for an premises sales) on
+wine

 Ad valorem excise tax (for on-premises sales) on

 total receipts for 12% alcohol wine

 Wholesale tax rate (if applicable)

-Retail tax rate (if applicable) No
+Retail tax rate (if applicable)

 If retail tax rate applies, is there an exemption No

-from general sales tax? • General sales tax rate Not relevant
+from general sales tax?

+General sales tax rate Not relevant

-Sales tax adjusted retail tax rate (the retail tax minus the general sales tax, where there is an exemption from the general sales tax) Not relevant
+Sales tax adjusted retail tax rate (the retail tax Not relevant

+minus the general sales tax, where there is an

+exemption from the general sales tax)

-Ad valorem excise tax (for off-premises sales) on total receipts for 12% alcohol wine
+Ad valorem excise tax (for off-premises sales) on

+total receipts for 12% alcohol wine

 Wholesale tax rate (if applicable)

 Retail tax rate (if applicable)

+Nebraska-Alcohol Taxes

 If retail tax rate applies, is there an exemption No

 from general sales tax?

 General sales tax rate Not relevant

-Sales tax adjusted retail tax rate (the retail tax minus the general sales tax, where there is an exemption from the general sales tax) Not relevant
+Sales tax adjusted retail tax rate (the retail tax Not relevant

+minus the general sales tax, where there is an

+exemption from the general sales tax)

-Additional taxes for 6 - 14% alcohol wine if applicable
+Additional taxes for 6 - 14% alcohol wine if

+applicable

 Spirits

 Control system for spirits?
 No

 Specific excise tax per gallon for 40% alcohol \$3.75

 spirits

 Ad valorem excise tax (for on-premises sales) on

 total receipts for 40% alcohol spirits

 Wholesale tax rate (if applicable)

 Retail tax rate (if applicable)

 If retail tax rate applies, is there an exemption No

 from general sales tax?
-Not not some

 General sales tax rate Not relevant

-Sales tax adjusted retail tax rate (the retail tax minus the general sales tax, where there is an exemption from the general sales tax) Not relevant
+Sales tax adjusted retail tax rate (the retail tax Not relevant

+minus the general sales tax, where there is an

+exemption from the general sales tax)

 Ad valorem excise tax (for off-premises sales) on

 total receipts for 40% alcohol spirits

 Wholesale tax rate (if applicable)

 Retail tax rate (if applicable)

 If retail tax rate applies, is there an exemption No

 from general sales tax?

 General sales tax rate Not relevant

 Sales tax adjusted retail tax rate (the retail tax Not relevant

 minus the general sales tax, where there is an

 exemption from the general sales tax)

 Additional taxes for 15 - 50% alcohol spirits if

 applicable